Toonami: 2007–08: T.O.M. 4 era and cancellation

 On September 20, 2008, at the Anime Weekend Atlanta convention in Atlanta, Georgia, Cartoon Network announced that they had cancelled the Toonami block due to low ratings.
 Toonami then aired its final broadcast later that same evening.
 The final show to air on the block was a rerun of Samurai Jack at 10:30 PM.
 Employees who worked on the block moved to other parts of the channel, except for Dennis Moloney, who left Turner to work for Disney.
 Toonami Jetstream remained with the Toonami name until January 30, 2009.
 At the end of Toonami's final airing, T.O.M.
 4 ended the block with a brief, final monologue, backed by the song "Cascade" by Tycho:

-After Toonami's final episode on TV, Toonami Jetstream's subsequent shut down in 2009 marked the end of this incarnation until the brand's revival in 2012.
+After Toonami's final episode on TV, Toonami Jetstream's subsequent shutdown in 2009 marked the end of this incarnation until the brand's revival in 2012.